Reggie Miller's Success and Achievements in Timeline

 1986: All-American Honors

-In 1986, as a junior, Reggie Miller earned third-team All-American honors while playing college basketball for the UCLA Bruins.
+In 1986, Reggie Miller earned third-team All-American honors as a junior while playing college basketball for the UCLA Bruins.

 1986: All-Pac-10 Selection

-February 28, 1987: 33 Points vs Louisville
+February 28, 1987: Record-Breaking Performance Against Louisville

 November 28, 1992: Career-High 57 Points